jbchouinard/sixteen/README.md

-# Sixteen - a simulated 16 bit computer
+# A simulated 16-bit computer

 This is an educational project, with the goal of learning how computers work at a low level by implementing a complete, functional 16 bit computer in Logisim, and an assembler for its machine language.

-The design of the ALU is taken from http://www.nand2tetris.org/.
+The ALU interface is largely inspired by http://www.nand2tetris.org/ - though the implementation is my own.

-The CPU builds on the Hack architecture from nand2tetris but is a bit more sophisticated and has a mostly different machine language.
+The CPU builds on the Hack architecture from nand2tetris, but is a bit more sophisticated.
 Compared to the Hack CPU, this one has:
  * hardware stack operations
  * combined program and data memory
  * separate accumulator and address registers, allowing:
  * 32 bit op codes combining instruction and address
- * carry bit register (for arithmetic and conditional jumps)
+ * carry bit latch (for arithmetic and conditional jumps)

+ Their machine codes are entirely different.

 ## Changelog